PlutoLang/plutolang.github.io/docs/New Features/Switch Blocks.md

 		print("Value is neither 2 nor 3!")
 end
 ```
-The `default` case can be placed anywhere in the statement.
+The `default` case can be placed anywhere in the block.
 It also supports fallthrough, so remember to use `break` if you place it above any cases.

 #### [Try It Yourself](https://pluto-lang.org/web/#code=local%20value%20%3D%203%0D%0Aswitch%20value%20do%0D%0A%20%20case%201%3A%0D%0A%20%20case%202%3A%0D%0A%20%20case%203%3A%0D%0A%20%20case%204%3A%0D%0A%20%20case%205%3A%0D%0A%20%20%20%20print%20%22Got%201-5.%22%0D%0A%20%20%20%20break%0D%0A%20%20default%3A%0D%0A%20%20%20%20print%20%22Value%20is%20greater%20than%205.%22%0D%0Aend%0D%0A--%20Break%20jumps%20here.)

-## Case Statement
+## Case Blocks

-Any expression can be used for the case statement:
+Any expression can be used for the case condition:

 ```pluto
 switch true do